tb9757/Student-Academic-Performance/README.md

 This project involves a range of different analysis techniques:

--   Data cleaning, checking for null values and duplicate rows
+-   Data cleaning, checking for null values and duplicate rows.
--   Feature engineering, average test scores column and categorisation of pupils into high and low study groups
+-   Feature engineering, average test score column and categorisation of pupils into high and low study groups.
--   Assessing data distribution with histograms
+-   Assessing data distribution with histograms.
--   Using scatter charts to assess correlation between features
+-   Using scatter charts to assess correlation between features.
--   Assessing correlation using both Pearson and Spearman techniques and visualising these in correlation heatmaps
+-   Assessing correlation using both Pearson and Spearman techniques and visualising these in correlation heatmaps.
--   Using the Mann-Whitney U statistical test to assess the difference between two groups
+-   Using the Mann-Whitney U statistical test to assess the difference between two groups.
--   Performing linear regression and increasing the complexity of the model by building a pipeline
+-   Performing linear regression and increasing the complexity of the model by building a pipeline.

 A limiting factor of the dataset is its size.
 A larger dataset could have given more interesting and robust insights.